dirkakrid/hello-world-python-container/README.md

 * systemd-nspawn should support the --template and --ephemeral features with overlayfs in addition to btrfs.
 That should make things easier for people not using btrfs.

+* When (if?) user namespaces kernel feature becomes more widely supported, even the use of `sudo` might not be needed.

 # FAQ